Keith Caldwell: First World War

 On the outbreak of hostilities in August 1914, Caldwell attempted to enlist in the New Zealand Expeditionary Force, raised for service in the war, but was declined.
 He paid £100 to join the first class at the New Zealand Flying School, run by brothers Vivian and Leo Walsh, in October 1915, where he learned to fly on the Walsh Brothers Flying Boats.
 He referred to aircraft as "grids", or bicycles, a habit which earned him his nickname.
 A quick learner, he soloed on 28 November.
 However, bad weather meant he was not able to complete the Royal Aero Club tests required to graduate.

-Despite this Caldwell sailed for England in January 1916.
+Despite this, Caldwell sailed for England in January 1916.
 He carried with him a letter from the Walsh brothers attesting to his flying competency.
 He was subsequently commissioned into the Royal Flying Corps.
 He was trained at Oxford, Norwich and Sedgeford.
 On 29 July he was posted to No. 8 Squadron, which operated Royal Aircraft Factory B.E.2s on observation duty near Arras.
 He flew extensively throughout the next four months and had at least seven encounters with German aircraft during this time.
-In one of these, on 18 September, he and his observer shot down a Roland C.II.
+In one of these encounters, on 18 September, he and his observer shot down a Roland C.II.

 No. 60 Squadron RFC

 Towards the end of 1916, Caldwell was transferred to No. 60 Squadron, which flew Nieuport 17 fighters.
 By February 1917 he was a flight commander in the squadron, having been promoted to captain.
-By September when the unit converted to Royal Aircraft Factory S.E.5s Caldwell had scored further victories, all against Albatros scout aircraft.
+By September, when the unit converted to Royal Aircraft Factory S.E.5s, Caldwell had scored further victories, all against Albatros scout aircraft.
 He received the Military Cross on 17 September, by which time he had added his first victory in an S.E.5.
 The citation, published in The London Gazette, read:

-In October 1917 he was posted back to England as an instructor.
+In October 1917 Caldwell was posted back to England as an instructor.